 - Cognitive stamina; I crash if I read too much, listen too long, or look at a screen too often.

 I'm currently working with an ME/CFS specialist, as well as several neurologists.
 I have a good team of doctors, but there is no cure.
 I've tried many treatments, and there are always more to try, but full recovery is rare.
-For now, I'm doing my best to live within very tight limitations.
+I'm doing my best to live within very tight limitations.

 If you'd like occasional updates about my health, you can follow me on Patreon.
 Skip the subscribe options, hit Follow, and every month or two you'll get a message from me in your inbox.